What Keycloak Is and What It Does?

 It is a tool for “Identity and Access Management”, as written on their project page on GitHub.
 Additionally, Keycloak is an open-source tool currently licensed with Apache License 2.0.
 It is also an upstream project for Red Hat SSO, so if you are looking for something more enterprise-centered, you can check it.

-The full list of supported platforms depends on which protocol you decide to use, currently Keycloak supports three different protocols, and can be viewed in documentation (the link in the end of the article).
+The full list of supported platforms depends on which protocol you decide to use, currently Keycloak supports three different protocols, and can be viewed in documentation.
 Keycloak’s initial release took place in September 2014; the current version is

 After the brief introduction from the previous paragraph, I think it is time to tell you more about what Keycloak can do.